getredash/website/src/pages/kb/open-source/setup.md

 ### <a name="other"></a> Other

-The AWS, DigitalOcean and Google Compute Engine images are created using our [Setup Script](https://github.com/getredash/setup), which is designed to run on Ubuntu 18.04 server.
+The AWS and Google Compute Engine images are created using our [Setup Script](https://github.com/getredash/setup), which is designed to run on Ubuntu 18.04 server.
 You can either use the script as is (if you intend to run it on Ubuntu) or use it as a blueprint to create your own setup.

 What the script does is: